 - (1) Individual Note Certificates have not been delivered by 5.00 p.m.
-(London time) on the thirtieth day after they are due to be issued and delivered in accordance with the terms of the Global Registered Note; or - any of the Notes represented by a Global Registered Note (or any part of it) has become due and payable in accordance with the Terms and Conditions of the Notes or the date for final redemption of the Notes has occurred and, in either case, payment in full of the amount of principal falling due with all accrued interest thereon has not been made to the holder of the Global Registered Note in accordance with the terms of the Global Registered Note on the due date for payment, then, at 5.00 p.m.
+(London time) on the thirtieth day after they are due to be issued and delivered in accordance with the terms of the Global Registered Note; or - (2) any of the Notes represented by a Global Registered Note (or any part of it) has become due and payable in accordance with the Terms and Conditions of the Notes or the date for final redemption of the Notes has occurred and, in either case, payment in full of the amount of principal falling due with all accrued interest thereon has not been made to the holder of the Global Registered Note in accordance with the terms of the Global Registered Note on the due date for payment, then, at 5.00 p.m.
 (London time) on such thirtieth day (in the case of paragraph (1) above) or at 5.00 p.m.
 (London time) on such due date (in the case of paragraph (2) above) each person shown in the records of Euroclear and/or Clearstream, Luxembourg (or any other relevant clearing system) as being entitled to interest in the Notes shall acquire the right under the Deed of Covenant to enforce against the Relevant Issuer, the Relevant Issuer's obligations to the holder in respect of the Notes represented by the Global Registered Note, including the obligation of the Relevant Issuer to make all payments when due at any time in respect of such Notes as if such Notes had been duly presented and (where required by the Conditions) surrendered on the due date in accordance with the Conditions.
-Each Accountholder shall acquire such right without prejudice to the rights which the holder may have under the Global Registered Note and the Deed of Covenant.
-Notwithstanding such right that each Accountholder may acquire under the Deed of Covenant, payment to the holder in respect of any Notes represented by the Global Registered Note shall constitute a discharge of the Relevant Issuer's obligations to the extent of any such payment and nothing in the Deed of Covenant shall oblige the Relevant Issuer to make any payment under the Notes to or to the order of any person other than the holder.
+Each Accountholder shall acquire such right without prejudice to the rights which the holder may have under the Global Registered Note and the Deed of Covenant, payment to the holder in respect of any Notes represented by the Global Registered Note shall acquire such right without prejudice to the rights which the holder may have under the Global Registered Note shall constitute a discharge of the Relevant Issuer's obligations to the extent of any such payment and nothing in the Deed of Covenant shall oblige the Relevant Issuer to make any payment under the Notes to or to the order of any person other than the holder.